Shico-UA/console_game/README.md

 # console_game
-Simple console combat game.
+Simple console combat game :)
-Please use Python 3 version to run correctly.
+Please use Python 3 version.
+To run the game just start game.py file from the terminal/console.